INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 The pipeline culminates in the production of a set of summary statistics and visualizations of the results.

-Below, you can find instructions on how to create a TELEVIR project, run samples and visualize/intrepret the results
+Below, you can find instructions on how to create a TELEVIR project, run samples and visualize/intrepret the results.

 **TELEVIR Projects** - How to create and scale-up a metagenomics virus detection project
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++